-Autism is a developmental disability that is not always well understood.
+Autism Spectrum Disorder is a developmental disability that is not always well understood.
 This is, in part, because those who are on the autism spectrum may function at very different levels.

 The National Institute of Mental Health (NIMH) defines Autism Spectrum Disorder (ASD) as, “the name for a group of developmental disorders.
 ASD includes a wide range … of symptoms, skills and levels of disability.”

-According to the NIMH, boys are more likely than girls to develop autism.
-Having a sibling with autism and being born to older parents also are risk factors.
+According to the NIMH, boys are more likely than girls to develop Autism Spectrum Disorder.
+Having a sibling with ASD and being born to older parents also are risk factors.

 Difficulty with social cues

-Dr. Justin Schoen, a Marshfield Clinic psychiatrist, said autism presents in two main ways, socially and cognitively.
+Dr. Justin Schoen, a Marshfield Clinic psychiatrist, said Autism Spectrum Disorder presents in two main ways, socially and cognitively.

-“People with autism have difficulty reading social cues and with social interaction in general,” Schoen said.
+“People with ASD have difficulty reading social cues and with social interaction in general,” Schoen said.

 - Engaging in repetitive behaviors, like rocking in a chair